Get all the latest data for Ibiza

 How much have property prices increased in Ibiza over the past 12 months?

-Property prices in Ibiza have increased by an estimated 6% over the past 12 months, which is slightly below the double-digit growth seen across Spain as a whole but still reflects strong demand on the island.
+Property prices in Ibiza have increased by an estimated 6% to 9% over the past 12 months, which means Ibiza is still rising even if some very expensive listings now take longer to sell.

 Which neighborhoods have the fastest rising property prices in Ibiza as of 2026?